The transport of materials, especially in the timber industry, is the most archaic one can imagine.

 Once in place, the driver jumps into the seat for the on-board crane, and the transformer truck begins to change appearance.

-Then download a sort of "companion" of the truck that was stationed in the back.
-A second piece of the truck, which will be remote-guided during transport
+Then he unloads a kind of "companion" to the truck that was parked in the back.
+A second piece of the truck, which will be remotely guided during transport.

-Once the logs have been arranged, the “remote” trailer settles to the required length, which can vary from time to time depending on the load.
+Once the logs have been arranged, the "remote" trailer adjusts to the required length, which can vary from time to time depending on the load.

 As he rests the former on the little friend, he simultaneously controls him remotely to get away from him, essentially setting the length the truck will take.

 Once finished loading, the "new" long truck is ready to leave: the small crane is brought back on board and goes away.